-1. Upon opening the RFCx Uploader app, the login screen is presented.
-Enter your credentials and sign in.
+1. Upon opening the Arbimon Uploader app, the login screen is presented.
+Enter your Arbimon credentials and sign in.

-2. After logging in, you can start the upload process by either dragging documents to the right part of the screen, or pressing on + New Site.
-If you press on + New Site, you will have the option to Create New Site or Import Files.
-Both options will lead to the same outcome, but the order in which you input your site information or upload files will be switched.
+2. After logging in, you can start the upload process by either dragging documents to the right part of the screen, or pressing on + Importing Files.

 6. After the upload has started, each file will be queued until it is completed.
+You will see the total number of files in the progress bar.
+If you select Queued, you will find the number of files that are verified, the number of files that are completed and the number of files that are failed.
 You will be notified at the bottom of the screen when your files have completed uploading.
 Click on the link in the notification, or the green Arbimon button in the top right corner to navigate to Arbimon.
-Click on this will take you to your default personal project in Arbimon.
+Selecting this will take you to your default personal project in Arbimon.

-7. Uploads from the RFCx Uploader app are added to a new project called My personal project, which is viewed when either of the Arbimon links from step 6 are pressed.
-Go to the Data tab at the top of the screen to see the uploaded files.
+7. Uploads from the RFCx Uploader app are added to the project detected or to the selected one if not detected.
+You can check the upload files by opening Arbimon and go to the Data tab at the top of the screen to see the uploaded files.

 8. In the Sites tab on the left side of the screen, you will be able to move your files to a different location.
-Select the site that you would like to work with, then click the edit button, denoted by the pencil symbol.
+Select the site that you would like to work with, then click the Edit button.
 That will open the edit menu on the right side of the screen.
 There, the name, location, and project can be changed.
 To change the project that the files are saved in, click in the Project field and search for the desired project.

 9. Navigate to the destination project and click on Data -> Sites and you'll see the site (containing the recordings) that was migrated from your personal project.
 If you click on Recordings, you'll find your new audio files here as well.

-You are now ready to check out other articles in the Getting Set Up article collection!
+You are now ready to check out our articles on Arbimon in the Getting Set Up article collection!